A successful, well-established brand is immediately recognizable, loved and cherished by its customers, sometimes even the whole world.

-The safest and surest way to raise your business’ profile is by utilizing social media in your brand awareness startegies.
+The safest and surest way to raise your business branding to the next level is by utilizing social media in your brand awareness strategies.
 It’s like having open access to a directory of hundreds of millions of potential customers - all for free!

-Another social media-related thing to consider is contests!
-Numerous businesses resort to this method of raising brand exposure.
+Another social media-related thing to consider are contests, quizzes and giveaways.
+Numerous businesses resort to this method for raising brand exposure.
 One way to do this is to ask your followers to share your post and tag their friends in the comments.

-- A good idea for making most of the social media is teaming up with influencers in your industry.
-These social media celebrities wield a huge power in that they have a massive fan following and are a good source of vast amount of totally new potential customers for you.
-They endorsing your brand would give you exposure to millions!
+A good idea for making the most of social media is partnering with influencers in your industry.
+These social media celebrities wield huge power in a massive fan base and are a good source of new potential customers for you.
+Them endorsing your brand could give you exposure to millions of people.

-- Especially effective on Twitter which thrives on hashtags: create your own custom hashtag!
-Sure, it may take some time for it to catch on and take off, but it’s worth waiting and working on it!
-Use it with posts promoting new products/services, company news, events, contests etc.
+Plus, you should create your own custom, branded hashtags.
+This tactic is especially effective on Instagram and Twitter.
+Sure, it may take some time for it to catch on and take off, but it’s worth waiting and working on it.
+Use it on posts promoting new products or services, company news, events, contests, etc.

 Worse still, they tell their friends about it, who vow the same – and just like that, you’re in a pickle!

 Having unsatisfied customers is risky in the age of internet reviews.
-A bad rep will be heard long and wide and spread like wildfire, and you don’t want that.
-Customers that are satisfied will leave positive reviews, however, and will recommend your services to everyone.
+A bad reputation will be heard long and wide and spread like wildfire, and you don’t want that.

 77% of Twitter users appreciate a brand more when their tweet is responded to.
 Acknowledge your customers!